demingongo/linuxstuff/arch_install_grub.md

 2. It does some basic configuration of grub.
 3. IT GIVES YOU INSTRUCTIONS ON WHAT YOU SHOULD DO NEXT.

-After that, reboot or shutdown and boot from the disk where you installed Arch Linux.

 ### How to use?

 Boot your computer from USB containing Arch ISO and enter: